 Hey there!
 My name is Sonnet and I am a certified holistic health coach, food blogger, cookbook author, and writer with a passion for helping people lead fuller, healthier, and happier lives.

 I live in Seattle, Washington with two black cats.
 They often make guest appearances on this blog… sometimes in party hats.

 I listen to a lot of 90’s music.

 I’m obsessed with yoga and kettlebells.

 Welcome to my blog, I’m so glad you are here.

-I was vegetarian/plant-based from 2006 – April 2013 so in the achieves you’ll find a ton of plant-based recipes.
+I was vegetarian/plant-based from 2006 – April 2013 so in the archives you’ll find a ton of plant-based recipes.
 Nowadays I adhere much closer to the paleo lifestyle so now you’ll find delicious grain-free/gluten-free recipes that include seasonal vegetables and quality animal products, including meat and eggs (no dairy).

 Now, I know you’re here to learn a little more about me, but let me start by asking you a question: How do you want to feel in your life?
 Are you currently living your healthiest and happiest life and enjoying it to the fullest?